-Rainwater fittings Repair category 2 Notes Minor rusting noted to localised areas.
+Rainwater fittings Repair category 2 Notes Rainwater goods are of an older style and have suffered corrosion/weathering to parts.
+Maintenance is required and gutters/downpipes checked during heavy rainfall.
 We would highlight that it was not raining at the time of our inspection and we would recommend that all rainwater fittings be inspected during heavy rainfall in order to ensure they are free from defect.